reymon359/how-to-live/advices/Book leisure time/index.md

 > When you're at work, be fully at work.
 And let your leisure time be what it's meant to be - restorative and fun.
 > ― Daniel Levitin

+> All work and no play is not good for the soul ― Felix Sabates

 ## Related advices

 - [Don't Procrastinate](../Don't%20procrastinate/index.md)